commercetools/commercetools-sunrise-theme/README.md

 ##How to develop

-[Fork](https://help.github.com/articles/fork-a-repo/) or [copy](https://help.github.com/articles/duplicating-a-repository/) the project to create your own theme.
-Do not forget to adapt `package.json` and optionally `.travis.yml` to your project.
+[Fork](https://help.github.com/articles/fork-a-repo/) or [copy](https://help.github.com/articles/duplicating-a-repository/) the project and adapt `package.json` to create your own theme.

 Set it up as explained in the _[Installation](#installation)_ section, then apply your modifications as follows: